 Capturing the unique light of this land

-Winter brings freezing cold temperatures, a washed-out color palette due to the snow falls, and also extremely eye-pleasing pastels at both sunrise and sunset.
+Winter brings cold temperatures, a washed-out color palette due to the snow falls, and also extremely eye-pleasing pastels at both sunrise and sunset.
 Which, by the way, are everything but rushed out, spread out for hours in the Northern parts of Siberia below the Arctic circle.

 A bit more North, the Polar twilight shows up.
 It occurs in areas that are located at the inner border of the polar circles, where the Sun will be on or below the horizon all day on the Winter solstice.

 And further North comes to the Arctic Zone.
-There’s no sunlight or even twilight since from November near the North Pole.
+There’s no sunlight or even twilight since November near the North Pole.
 Of course, the darkest time of the year there is the Winter Solstice around Dec, 21st.
 Darkness will last until the beginning of dawn around February.

 Trying to understand the size of it

 The Siberian territory of Russia stretches West to East from the Ural mountains to the Pacific Ocean and North to South from the Arctic Ocean to Mongolia.
 It represents around 10% of the earth’s landmass, which makes it HUGE!